Shin-Z/daveigh/models/potensic_atom_stand/README.md

 Compatibility note:

-- When used with the Atom2, the drone may not fit perfectly around the hump near the ToF sensor.
+- When used with Atom1 or Atom2, the drone may not fit perfectly around the hump near the ToF sensor.

 If you find any other issues, please let me know and I will try to fix them: shin.zheng@foxmail.com